Mythic - Developing Custom Agent - Part 1 Architecture & Your First HTTP Callback

 params = self.c2info[0].get_parameters_dict()

-aespsk_raw = params.get("AESPSK", "")
+aespsk_raw = params.get("AESPSK")

 replacements = {